qis/install/windows/readme.md

 del "%APPDATA%\Microsoft\Windows\Libraries\CameraRoll.library-ms" /S
 ```

-NOTE: Deleting the libraries or setting `"ThisPCPolicy"="Hide"` is not a permanent solution.
+NOTE: Deleting the libraries or setting `"ThisPCPolicy"="Hide"` in the registry is not a permanent solution.

 ## Windows Mobile Device Center